gryphonshafer/Quizzing-Rule-Book/meta/style_guide.md

 However, this style guide is overridden by (at least) the following:

 - Use integer numbers for all numbers
 - Titles should never contain periods and should be visually styled like level 2 headers

-## Technical Text Requirements

-The following are technical text requirements:

-- No non-ASCII characters
-- No tabs (spaces only)
-- No spaces at the end of lines
-- No multiple spaces in a line except to indent the line or to align table columns
-- Line endings are all UNIX style (no MSFT)
-- File names are portable between common operating systems
+- Use "UK punctuation" standards (sentence punctuation exists outside quotations)

 ## Terms and Definitions